 It’s hot and it’s cold [freezing in the cold when we misjudged the weather]

 trying to decipher our notes with the rain pouring down on us as we tried to collect sheep poo.

+“Which way do I go?”
+I yelled into the walkie-talkie across the field.
+Megan’s head was bowed under the jacket.
+I don’t think she heard me – it was pouring and the sound drowned out my voice, even with a walkie-talkie.

+“Megan?”
+I tried again.

+We had left the trailer at 7:30am that morning.
+The weather forecast said that there was a 50% probability of rainfall late afternoon/early evening.

 The shitty girls episode

+Yet again, there we were—high up on the hill, waiting for sheep to descend f

-Waiting for sheep
+Waiting for sheep action [spending the entire day just hiking and getting to know each other]

-A very long day
+A very long day [walking for the entire day]

+Rainy days…

 Research and life in the field is so much more than what you imagine it could be when you take biology/ecology courses in school.

+Living in the world

+Balancing eastern and western living

+Pet-peevs abt hinduisam

+You’ll hate it!
+[Switzerland]

+[I] like it hot [Thailand]